cmu-sei/iides/examples/example3.md

 - **`Id`**:
  response--9923bad0-25bb-474a-bff7-4b23bfb3e240
 - **`Investigated by`**:
-   - Other (*99*) &mdash; Other investigator not lised in this vocabulary.
+   - Other (*99*) - Other investigator not lised in this vocabulary.
-  - Management (*2*) &mdash; Management internal to the organization.
+  - Management (*2*) - Management internal to the organization.
 - **`Investigation events`**:
-   - Evidence Found (*['2', '2016-11-00']*) &mdash; Evidence relevant to the incident is found.
+   - Evidence Found (*['2', '2016-11-00']*) - Evidence relevant to the incident is found.
 E.g., Fellow employee found a USB drive left in the insider's computer that had sensitive company files downloaded on to it.

 ## Court-case